atpost/factory6/README.md

 ## Running the Simulation
 1. `cd this/project/directory`
 2. `ruby factory.rb` or `ruby factory_multi3.rb`

+`opuput(as of Feb/25, 2020) ok after installing ruby`

+`[Running]` ruby "f:\git\pg\factory6\factory.rb"

+This game simulates a single factory with multiple workstations.

+In a given day the work can process through every workstation,

+and each station can do from one to six pieces of work.

+Of course, if station one processes five pieces of work on day one,

+station two can only process, at maximum, five,

+because it only has five pieces available to 'pull.'

+Experiment with different values to see how the factory operates.

+How many days?

+--

 `opuput(as of Feb/24, 2020)`

 `[Running]` ruby "f:\git\pg\factory6\factory.rb"